-Barclays identifies and assesses all material risks within each business and evaluates the key controls in place to mitigate those risks.
-Managers in the businesses use self-assessment techniques to identify risks, evaluate the effectiveness of key controls in place and assess whether the risks are effectively managed within business risk appetite.
-The businesses are then able to make decisions on what, if any, action is required to reduce the level of risk to Barclays.
+The Group identifies and assesses all material risks within each business and evaluates the key controls in place to mitigate those risks.
+Managers in the businesses use self-assessment techniques to identify risks, evaluate the effectiveness of key controls in place and assess whether the risks are being effectively managed.
+The businesses are then able to make decisions on what action, if an, is required to reduce the level of risk to the Group.
 These risk assessments are monitored on a regular basis to ensure that each business continually understands the risks it faces.